abrar2030/Flowlet/README.md

     -   `docker-compose.yml`: A Docker Compose file for orchestrating multi-container Docker applications, typically used for local development and testing environments.
 It defines how services interact and their dependencies.
     -   `nginx.conf`, `nginx-lb.conf`: Nginx configuration files, likely used for reverse proxying, load balancing, and serving static content for the frontend. `nginx-lb.conf` specifically suggests load balancing configurations.
     -   `README_.md`, `README.md`: Documentation specific to the Docker setup, providing instructions on building images and running containers.
--   **`docs/`**: Infrastructure-specific documentation, complementing the main `docs/` directory.
-    -   `infrastructure-guide.md`: A comprehensive guide to understanding and managing Flowlet's infrastructure, covering topics like cloud provider setup, network configurations, and security best practices.
-    -   `testing-guide.md`: Instructions for testing the infrastructure components, ensuring that IaC deployments are correct and robust.
 -   **`helm/`**: Contains Helm charts for deploying Flowlet on Kubernetes, providing a package manager for Kubernetes applications.
     -   `flowlet/`: The main Helm chart directory for Flowlet, encapsulating all Kubernetes resources required for the application.
         -   `Chart.yaml`: Defines the Helm chart's metadata, including name, version, and description.